 The use of on-demand ride-sharing apps like Uber and Lyft is gaining considerable popularity among daily commuters globally.
 The industry is ripe for opportunities.
 Instead of flag-down taxis, customers are willing to pay on-demand ride-sharing providers for convenience and a lower fee.
 Nonetheless, the industry is full of challenges too.
 For ride-sharing service providers, identifying and addressing factors that attract passengers and make them lose interest are crucial.
-With blockchain-based automotive solutions, stakeholders can develop a customer-centered ride-sharing app that enables them to optimize customer-attracting features while addressing the ones that force them to change a service provider.
+With blockchain-based automotive solutions, stakeholders can develop a customer-centered ride-sharing app that enables them to optimize customer-attracting features while addressing the ones that force them to change service providers.

 In the current scenario, when a passenger books a ride, an email first goes to the company, and then it assigns a driver for a journey.

-Often, drivers fail how these firms work because of the lack of accountability in the existing, centralized systems.
-You may also have come across a concern of peak pricing if you have ever used a ride-sharing service.
+Often, drivers fail in how these firms work because of the lack of accountability in the existing, centralized systems.
+You may also have come across a concern about peak pricing if you have ever used a ride-sharing service.
 As a ride-sharing company involves numerous unknown roles, riders and drivers alike do not get any explanation behind abrupt price spikes.

 One major challenge that companies face is ensuring the security and privacy of information related to drivers and riders.
 Although organizations spend millions of dollars on user authentication, cases of false identities are still growing daily.

 In the following image, take a look at the current model against a blockchain-powered ride-sharing app model.